 If you are injured in the workplace, your first step should be to document everything about the accident and put your employer on notice of the accident.
 It’s important to keep financial records of your medical bills, get a copy of your personal file from your employer, and try to obtain statements from any of your coworkers that witnessed the incident as it occurred.
 The more evidence you have the better chance you’ll stand if your case does make it to trial.

 No matter whether your injuries were physical or emotional, and no matter whether they were caused directly by your employer or by a third party, contact Hauptman, O’Brien, Wolf & Lathrop, P.C.
+We only handle employee workers’ comp claims.
 Our attorneys are experienced in navigating Nebraska’s workers’ compensation laws.
 We’ll help to take the stress out of the situation and can even assist you by visiting you at your home or in the hospital.
 We also understand that this situation can bring with it financial burdens and because of that, we won’t charge you anything unless we win your case.
 Don’t let your employer get away with something they shouldn’t.
 Call us now at 402-403-0109.